rockholla/cloud-gardens/README.md

-# Cloud Gardens: plant your projects in the cloud, help them grow
+# Cloud Gardens: plant your projects, help them grow

 There are a few key tenets for growing projects and the infrastructure to support them: